Puget Sound, San Juans, and Serious Sailing Country

 True Cost of Boat Ownership in Washington

 Your monthly loan payment is only part of the picture.
-Washington's vessel excise tax adds a significant annual cost.
+Budget for these ongoing costs.

 💰